Gudegi/KangEngine/_sources/index.md.txt

-# KangEngine Documentation
+# KangEngine — Animation and Simulation Engine

-KangEngine is a C++/Python engine for rendering, character animation, robotics, and PhysX-based simulation.
+KangEngine is an open-source C++17 and Python engine for real-time rendering, character animation, robotics, and PhysX-based simulation.
 Start with the guide for runnable workflows, use the API reference for exact Python signatures, and browse the examples for complete programs.